VfB Stuttgart

-The football team plays its home games at the Mercedes-Benz Arena, in the Neckarpark which is located near the Cannstatter Wasen, where the city's fall beer festival takes place.
-Second team side VfB Stuttgart II currently plays in the Regionalliga Südwest, which is the second highest division allowed for a reserve team.
-The club's junior teams have won the national U19 championships a record ten times and the Under 17 Bundesliga a record seven times.
+The football team plays its home games at the MHPArena, in the Neckarpark which is located near the Cannstatter Wasen, where the city's fall beer festival takes place.
+Second team side VfB Stuttgart II currently plays in the 3.
+Liga, which is the highest division allowed for a reserve team.
+The club's junior teams have won the national under 19 championships a record ten times and the national under 17 championships seven times.

-A membership-based club with over 72,000 members, VfB is the largest sports club in Baden-Württemberg and the eighth-largest football club in Germany.
+A membership-based club with over 100,000 members, VfB is the largest sports club in Baden-Württemberg and the eighth-largest football club in Germany.
 It has departments for fistball, field hockey, track and field, table tennis, and football referees, all of which compete only at the amateur level.
-The club also maintains a social department, the VfB-Garde.
+The club also maintains an esports department and a social department, the VfB-Garde.

 History

 Foundation to WWII

-Verein für Bewegungsspiele Stuttgart was formed through a 2 April 1912 merger of predecessor sides Stuttgarter FV and Kronen-Club Cannstatt following a meeting in the Concordia hotel in Cannstatt.
+Verein für Bewegungsspiele Stuttgart was formed through a 2 April 1912 merger of predecessor sides Stuttgarter FV and FC Krone Cannstatt following a meeting in the Concordia hotel in Cannstatt.
 Each of these clubs was made up of school pupils with middle-class roots who learned new sports such as rugby union and football from English expatriates such as William Cail who introduced rugby in 1865.